 - 9. From the Authentication menu, select one of the following authentication types for the WiFi network, and, if applicable, set a new passphrase (network key or WiFi password) for the WiFi network: - Open: A legacy open WiFi network does not provide any security.
 Any WiFi device can join the network.
 We recommend that you do not use a legacy open WiFi network but configure WiFi security.
-However, a legacy open network might be appropriate for a WiFi hotspot.

-If you select Open from the Authentication menu, the Enhanced Open check box displays.

-- Enhanced Open check box cleared: The WiFi network is a legacy open network without any security.
+However, a legacy open network might be appropriate for a WiFi hotspot. - If you select Open from the Authentication menu, the Enhanced Open check box displays. - Enhanced Open check box cleared: The WiFi network is a legacy open network without any security.
 This is the default option for an open network.
 Clients are not authenticated, traffic is not encrypted, and 802.11w (PMF) is automatically disabled. - Enhanced Open check box selected: The WiFi enhanced open feature is enabled.
 This feature is based on opportunistic wireless encryption (OWE).
 The encryption is set to CCM mode protocol (CCMP) and 802.11w (PMF) is automatically set to mandatory.
-If you select the Enhanced Open check box, the Allow Devices to Connect with Open check box displays.

-If you select the Allow Devices to Connect with Open check box, the WiFi network can accept both clients that support the WiFi enhanced open feature and clients that do not.
-For clients that do not support the WiFi open enhanced feature, traffic is not encrypted.

-If you clear the Allow Devices to Connect with Open check box, the WiFi network can only accept clients that support the WiFi enhanced open feature.

-- WPA2 Personal: This option allows only WiFi clients that support WPA2 to connect to the SSID.
+If you select the Enhanced Open check box, the Allow Devices to Connect with Open check box displays. - If you select the Allow Devices to Connect with Open check box, the WiFi network can accept both clients that support the WiFi enhanced open feature and clients that do not.
+For clients that do not support the WiFi open enhanced feature, traffic is not encrypted. - If you clear the Allow Devices to Connect with Open check box, the WiFi network can only accept clients that support the WiFi enhanced open feature. - WPA2 Personal: This option allows only WiFi clients that support WPA2 to connect to the SSID.
 Select this option if all WiFi clients are capable of supporting WPA2.
 This option uses AES encryption.
-In the Passphrase field, type a new passphrase for the WiFi network. - WPA2/WPA Personal: This option allows both WPA and WPA2 WiFi clients to connect to the SSID.
+In the Passphrase field, type a new passphrase for the WiFi network.
+The passphrase must be at least 8 characters in length and can be a maximum of 63 characters in length. - WPA2/WPA Personal: This option allows both WPA and WPA2 WiFi clients to connect to the SSID.
 This option uses TKIP and AES encryption.
 Broadcast packets use TKIP.
 For unicast (that is, point-to-point) transmissions, WPA clients use TKIP and WPA2 clients use AES.
-In the Passphrase field, type a new passphrase for the WiFi network. - WPA3 Personal: This option allows only WiFi clients that support WPA3 to connect to the SSID.
+In the Passphrase field, type a new passphrase for the WiFi network.
+The passphrase must be at least 8 characters in length and can be a maximum of 63 characters in length.

+- WPA3 Personal: This option allows only WiFi clients that support WPA3 to connect to the SSID.
 Select this option if all WiFi clients are capable of supporting WPA3.
 This option uses SAE encryption.
-In the Passphrase field, type a new passphrase for the WiFi network. - WPA3/WPA2 Personal: This option allows both WPA2 and WPA3 WiFi clients to connect to the SSID.
+In the Passphrase field, type a new passphrase for the WiFi network.
+The passphrase must be at least 8 characters in length and can be a maximum of 63 characters in length. - WPA3/WPA2 Personal: This option allows both WPA2 and WPA3 WiFi clients to connect to the SSID.
 This option uses AES and SAE encryption.
 WPA2 clients use AES and WPA3 clients use SAE.
 In the Passphrase field, type a new passphrase for the WiFi network.
+The passphrase must be at least 8 characters in length and can be a maximum of 63 characters in length.

 Note: After you complete the setup process, you can set up WPA2 Enterprise or WPA3 Enterprise security with RADIUS servers.
-For more information, see Change the authentication and encryption for a WiFi network on page 64.
+For more information, see Change the authentication and encryption for a WiFi network on page 75.